Web3-Builders-Alliance/prakyath-reddy-solana-Q3/pre-requisites/create_fungible_token/instructions.md

 - Create a new token mint
 - Make your WBA devnet wallet the mint authority
-- Set Decimals to 6 o console log the mint id
+- Set Decimals to 6 to console log the mint id

 spl_mint.ts